Kitware/kwcoco/README.rst

         ]

         'video_id': str  # if this image is a frame in a video sequence, this id is shared by all frames in that sequence.
-        'timestamp': str | int  # a iso-string timestamp or an integer in flicks.
+        'timestamp': str | int  # a iso-8601 or unix timestamp.
         'frame_index': int  # ordinal frame index which can be used if timestamp is unknown.
         'warp_img_to_vid': <TransformSpec>  # a transform image space to video space (identity if unspecified), can be used for sensor alignment or video stabilization
     }